Fernando Hernández (baseball, born 1971)

 Fernando Hernández (born June 16, 1971) is a Dominican former professional baseball pitcher.
-He played in Major League Baseball (MLB) for the Detroit Tigers.
+He played in Major League Baseball (MLB) for the Detroit Tigers, in the KBO League for the SK Wyverns and Lotte Giants, and in the Chinese Professional Baseball League (CPBL) for the Macoto Cobras.

 Personal life

-His son, Jonathan Hernández, is also a professional baseball player.
+His son, Jonathan Hernández, is also a professional baseball player, and won the 2023 World Series with the Texas Rangers.